Skip to main content

 Amount-based (unit-based) vs trade-amount-based orders

-• Amount-based orders are orders whose amount (number of units/shares) is considered to be fixed.
+• Amount-based orders are orders whose amount (number of units) is considered to be fixed.
 For example, the client wants to purchase/sell 100 shares of Nokia stock.

-This means that any fees added on top of a buy order simply increase the trade amount, and fees added to a sell order decrease the trade amount, but do NOT affect the number of units.
+This means that any fees added on top of a buy order simply increase the trade amount, and fees added to a sell order decrease the trade amount, but don't affect the number of units.

 This should be considered as the default setting, as changes to the execution of amount-based orders are handled as people usually expect.